heroku/heroku-buildpack-go/README.md

 `CGO_CFLAGS` with the value `-I/app/code/vendor/include/postgresql` and include the relevant Postgres header files in `vendor/include/postgresql/` in your app.

+## Using a development version of Go

+The buildpack can install and use any specific commit of the Go compiler when the specified go version is `devel-<short sha>`.
+The version can be set either via the appropriate vendoring tools config file or via the `$GOVERSION` environment variable.
+The specific sha is downloaded from Github w/o git history.
+Builds may fail if GitHub is down, but the compiled go version is cached.

+When this is used the buildpack also downloads and installs the buildpack's current default Go version for use in bootstrapping the compiler.

+Build tests are NOT RUN.
+Go compilation failures will fail a build.

+No official support is provided for unreleased versions of Go.

 ## Passing a symbol (and optional string) to the linker

 This buildpack supports the go [linker's][go-linker] ability (`-X symbol